-Cryptocurrency is not only an effective method for fundraising, but also creates the construction of entirely new business and governance models — for example, token economics.
+Cryptocurrency is not only an effective method for fundraising, but also creates the construction of the entirely new business and governance models for a blockchain development company — for example, token economics.

 Token economics is a new branch of the economy that explains the structure of a particular ecosystem in the blockchain sphere.
 It describes the study, design, and implementation of economic systems built on blockchain technology.
 Each platform and blockchain application is developed under its own token-economics model.